dewanglanjewar05/pythonnoob/README.md

 # pythonnoob
-this is my start of python learning author=dewang lanjewar
+this is my start of python learning.
+Author=Dewang lanjewar